-Are you living now at The Trio condo or have ever stayed there?
-If so, we’d absolutely love to hear what you think by leaving a comment below!
+Are you living now at The Trio condo, or have you ever stayed there?
+If so, we’d love to hear what you think by leaving a comment below!

 Check out our listings at The Trio Condominium